 Professional Email Signature Examples and How to Write Them

 You should think of a professional email signature block as an electronic, 21st-century business card.
-The most professional email signature examples don’t just provide basic contact information; they are also used to promote your brand's identity, provide important marketing content, and maintain your organization's legal compliance.
+When you create an email signature, don’t think of it just as a way to convey basic contact information; it should also be used to promote your brand's identity, provide important marketing content, and maintain your organization's legal compliance.